 Foraging means you get exercise, fresh air and different things to taste.
-I meet lots of different people.
+As founder of Wild about Pembrokeshire, I meet lots of different people on our foraging courses.
 I hope that they go away with some insight into what you can find in hedgerows and on the beach.

 There are probably about 700 different seaweeds around our British shores.
-You can eat any of the ones we can reach.
+The ones we can reach are all edible.
 It’s a really good alternative to meat because of all the protein.
 It’s full of all sorts of vitamins and minerals, iodine and so on.
 We should really be eating more seaweed and foraged food.

 Some people send me photographs of a seaweed dish and their children wearing a look of horror on their faces.
 But you know that they’re making a difference and they realise that it’s good for you.